Comparisoft

 Pricing: Free for small teams; paid starts at $11/user/month

-Best for fitness businesses with active marketing programs or multi-location coordination needs.
+Best for fitness businesses with active marketing programs, new location openings, or multi-location coordination needs.

 #3